Lundalogik/version-control-with-git/exercises/README.md

 Now, all this "staging" and "committing" might seem like a lot of jumping through hoops.
-In the beginning, "staging" is mostly something you forget to do, and then git becomes all annoying and prissy when you try to do a commit.
+In the beginning, "staging" is mostly something you forget to do, and then git becomes all annoying and prissy when you try to do an empty commit.

 But, there is good reason for staging and committing as separate steps, and we'll come to that :)